1) My story begins the year after the Flood,

 As they tried to communicate later.

-So many words were nothing but slop
+Their words were nothing but slips and slop

 In the mouths of each God–hater.29

-126) Earthquakes and tidal waves engendered panic;
+126) Earthquakes and tidal waves generated panic;

-They brought about much suffering and death.
+They inflicted suffering and death.

 Earth was scorched with El's holy breath.

-127) The Continent was broken into scattered parts;
+127) The Continent became scattered parts;

 Including our astronomy guide.